expertanalytics/xal/content/services/backend/index.md

 ---

 In todays world of everything distributed, making a system do the right thing is not always an easy task.
-Adding to that requirements that constantly evolve, and business owners who often like to use the new and shiny things.
+Adding to that, requirements that constantly evolve, and business owners who often like to use the new and shiny things.
 Developing software systems in a maintainable way with focus on correctness then becomme a nice challenge.
-And we are up to the challenge - our backend developers usually consider the case more interesting, the more complex it gets.
+And we are up to the it - our backend developers usually consider the case more interesting, the more complex it gets.

 Consultants at Expert Analytics have participated in backend programming